jonnyboywriteslatex/combination_estimator/index.md

 Fixed-bias meta analysis (from 3.1).
 The estimate for the randomized trials is calculated using a fixed effects meta analysis.
 This function allows negative weights for the observational studies

-Parameters
+Parameters:
-*  est_rt: treatment effect vector from collection of randomized trials
+* est\_rt: treatment effect vector from collection of randomized trials
-*  est_os: treatment effect vector from collection of observational studies
+* est\_os: treatment effect vector from collection of observational studies
-*  sd_rt: standard error of treatment effects from randomized trials
+* sd\_rt: standard error of treatment effect estimates from randomized trial
-*  st_os: standard error of treatment effects from observational studies
+* st\_os: standard error of treatment effect estimates from observational study
 * B = number bootstrap resamples
 * logdata=TRUE (if the est_rt and est_os are given on log-scale (as might be true for logistic  regression).
-If logdata=TRUE, effects are exponentiated before outputing
+If logdata=TRUE, effects are exponentiated before outputing)

 ```
 est_fixedeffect <- function(est_rt,est_os,sd_rt,sd_os,B=1000,logdata=TRUE,conf=.95){